nomo-app/nomo-id/README.md

 ![Workflow Overview](documentation/assets/Workflow.svg)

-## Nomo-ID Library
+## Backend npm package

+The subfolder `nomo-id` contains an npm packages that is intended for Nomo-ID-backends.

-The library supports developer setting up the described workflow.
+The package supports developer setting up the described workflow.
 The library provides interfaces for the *qrExecute* as well as the *qrScan* and the required return types.

 The core of the library is the *authorize()* method.
 This method performs security checks on the implemented *qrExecute* and *qrScan* methods and returns the two methods able to be invoked within the back-end endpoints.